elkhorn-heavy/walkthroughs/overthewire/natas/level_05.md

 Rats!
 For some reason Firefox does not allow the `Referer` to be changed.
 There are still many ways to make the request, though.

-The `curl` command is used to make HTTP requests.
+The `curl` command is used on the command line to make HTTP requests.
 Compared to using a browser it definitely has a learning curve, but it's an important tool to know.
-Starting over using `curl` instead of the browser, the first task is to fetch to main
+Starting over using `curl` instead of the browser, the first task is to fetch the main web page:
-webpage:

 ```
 $ curl http://natas4.natas.labs.overthewire.org/index.php